 The Iron Lady (2011)

-Director: Phyllida Lloyd.
 The Iron Lady is the story of Margaret Thatcher, the great prime minister of England during the 1980s.
-The story is told through a series of flashbacks, as she works in her family’s grocery store, resents her mother as a housewife, struggles to break into the Conservative Party, and her marriage to businessman Denis Thatcher.
+The story is told through a series of flashbacks, as she works in her family’s grocery store, resents her mother’s occupation as a housewife, struggles to break into the Conservative Party, and the story of her marriage to businessman Denis Thatcher.

 Midnight in Paris (2011)

-Director: Woody Allen.
 Midnight in Paris is Woody Allen’s late masterpiece.
-It follows Gil, an uninspired writer, who is on vacation in Paris with his horrendous fiance.
-While out walking one night, he comes upon a miraculous situation wherein he travels back to the era of the postwar expats in Paris.
+It follows Gil (Owen Wilson), an uninspired writer, who is on vacation in Paris with his horrendous fiance.
+While out walking one night, he comes upon a miraculous situation wherein he travels back in time to the era of the postwar expats in Paris.
 He meets Hemingway, Fitzgerald, Dali, and many others.
-The film is a beautiful and sentimental exploration into the desire to return to a fabled “golden age.”
+The film is a beautiful and sentimental exploration of nostalgia, or the potent desire to return to a fabled “golden age.”

 Tinker Tailor Soldier Spy (2011)